$\ell_1$-Regularized Generalized Least Squares: Regularized Generalized Least Squares

 \subsection{Feasible GLS-LASSO}

 To enable a feasible GLS procedure, we first require an estimate of the AR parameter based on an estimated residual series.
-Let us consider $\hateps_{t}=y_{t}-X_{t\cdot}\hatbeta$, where $\hat{\beta}$ is obtained from the first round of LASSO regression, i.e. Eq. \ref{eq:lasso}.
-For an AR(1) model the coefficients can be estimated using least-squares according to
+Let us consider the estimated residuals, based on an estimator of $\hat{\beta}$, to be defined as $\hat{e}_{t}=y_{t}-\hat{\beta}^{\top}x_{t}=e_{t}+\hat{\Delta}^{\top}x_{t}$.
+We propose to use the OLS estimator for the AR coefficients based on the VAR(1) representation of AR($q$), i.e.